Home

 }

-About the MAYA_STYLE if-else statement: recall that when the image is not a square, we need to stretch the screen window by the image aspect ratio.
-Mathematically this can be done in two ways.
-First, you can multiply the screen window in x by the image aspect ratio.
-Let's say, for instance, that the image resolution is 640x480, providing us with an image aspect ratio of 1.33.
-The screen window is 1.33 in x and 1 in y (we will assume that the field of view does not influence the screen window size here).
-Note that we could keep the screen window equal to 1 along the x-axis and scale it down along the y-axis by dividing it by the inverse of the image aspect ratio (as shown in the image below).
+Regarding the MAYA_STYLE if-else statement: when the image isn't square, we need to adjust the screen window by the image aspect ratio.
+Mathematically, this adjustment can be achieved in two ways.
+First, you can multiply the screen window's width (x-axis) by the image aspect ratio.
+For example, if the image resolution is 640x480, this gives us an aspect ratio of 1.33, making the screen window 1.33 units wide in the x-direction and 1 unit tall in the y-direction (assuming the field of view doesn't affect the screen window size here).
+Alternatively, we could maintain the screen window's width at 1 unit along the x-axis and scale it along the y-axis by dividing by the inverse of the image aspect ratio, as illustrated below.

-This changes the framing of the object seen through the camera, but mathematically both options are perfectly valid.
-It happens that Maya uses the second option.
-Thus if you want the output of your ray tracer to match a Maya render, you will need to scale the ray's direction along the y direction by the inverse of the image aspect ratio.
-Otherwise, you can leave the y-coordinates of the ray unchanged and scale the x-coordinate instead by the image aspect ratio:
+Both approaches mathematically alter the object's framing seen through the camera but are equally valid.
+Maya adopts the second approach.
+Thus, if you aim for your ray tracer's output to align with a Maya render, you will need to adjust the ray's direction along the y-axis by the inverse of the image aspect ratio.
+Otherwise, you can leave the y-coordinates of the ray unchanged and scale the x-coordinate by the aspect ratio:

 #ifdef MAYA_STYLE